Nearly query-optimal classical shadow estimation of unitary channels: Lower bound for the query complexity

 \begin{theorem} Suppose $1\leq B\leq d$, $0<\delta,\epsilon\leq1/3$, and $M\geq 1$.
 Then any protocol has to query the channel $\mathcal{U}$ at least $\tilde\Omega\left(d\right)$ times to complete the CSEU task. \end{theorem}

-By this theorem, an exponential query complexity for the CSEU task is unavoidable, even if highly complex adaptive or collective operations are used.
-In addition, the scaling of the lower bound in the dimension $d$ matches (up to a $\log d$ factor) the query complexity of our protocol constructed in Sec.~\ref{sec:OurProtocol} [cf. \eref{eq:jointUB}].
+By this theorem, an exponential query complexity (with respect to the qubit number) for the CSEU task is inevitable, even if highly complex adaptive or collective operations are used.
+In addition, the scaling of the lower bound in dimension $d$ matches (up to a $\log d$ factor) the query complexity of our protocol constructed in Sec.~\ref{sec:OurProtocol} [see \eref{eq:jointUB}].
 In other words, our protocol for CSEU is nearly query-optimal.